-Germany postpones vaccination summit over AstraZeneca furor
+Sweden is latest country to stop using AstraZeneca vaccine

+Also Tuesday, the German government said it will postpone a virtual summit on the country’s vaccination efforts until after the EMA meeting, scheduled for Thursday.

+Germany, France, Italy and Spain were among countries that suspended use of the vaccine on Monday.

 The German government and the country’s 16 state governors had planned to meet Wednesday for a virtual summit on the country’s slow vaccination campaign and on ways to speed it up.
-But in a statement Tuesday morning, the government said the summit would be postponed until after the EMA’s meeting, which is scheduled for Thursday.

 AstraZeneca’s formula is one of three vaccines in use on the European continent.
 But the escalating concern is another setback for the European Union’s vaccination drive, which has been plagued by shortages and other hurdles and is lagging well behind the campaigns in Britain and the U.S.